ahillss/ReverseEngineeringNotes/README.md

 ### Endianness

 Important for when looking at the hex, as you maybe confused by the order it appears.
-Your binaries are most likely using little-endian as it is what Intel CPUs use.
+Your binaries are most likely using little-endian (what Intel CPUs use).

 ### Stacks and Alignment